IBM RT PC: Sales and market reception

-Both MIT's Project Athena and Brown University's Institute for Research in Information and Scholarship found the RT inferior to other computers.
-The performance of the RT, in comparison with other contemporaneous Unix workstations, was not outstanding.
-In particular, the floating point performance was poor, and was scandalized mid-life with the discovery of a bug in the floating point square root routine.

 With the RT system's modest processing power (when first announced), and with announcements later that year by some other workstation vendors, industry analysts questioned IBM's directions.
-AIX for the RT was IBM's second foray into UNIX (its first was PC/IX for the IBM PC in September 1984.)
+AIX for the RT was another IBM attempt to sell Unix, after PC/IX for the IBM PC in September 1984.
 The lack of software packages and IBM's sometimes lackluster support of AIX, in addition to sometimes unusual changes from traditional, de facto UNIX operating system standards, caused most software suppliers to be slow in embracing the RT and AIX.
 The RT found its home mostly in the CAD/CAM and CATIA markets, with some inroads into the scientific and educational areas, especially after the announcement of AOS and substantial discounts for the educational community.
 The RT running the Pick OS also found use as shopping store control systems, given the strong database, accounting system and general business support in the Pick OS.
 The RT also did well as an interface system between IBM's larger mainframes, due to its SNA and DS support, and some of its point-of-sale terminals, store control systems, and machine shop control systems.

 Approximately 23,000 RTs were sold over its lifetime, with some 4,000 going into IBM's development and sales organizations.
 Pick OS sales accounted for about 4,000 units.

-When the RT PC was introduced in January 1986, it competed with several workstations from established providers: the Apollo Computer Domain Series 3000, the DEC MicroVAX II, and Sun Microsystems Sun-3.
+By 1990 IBM only had 1.8% of the workstation market.
+The company in February 1990 announced the much better-received RS/6000.
+InfoWorld said its success for the company was important after the "disastrous" RT PC, which "caused only laughter among competitors".